marks-kram/JavaUno-Online-Frontend/README.md

 # JavaUno-Online-Frontend
-Card game - Multiplayer browser game - The Frontend
+Cardgame - Multiplayer browser game - The Frontend

 ## Version
-1.2 (2020, July, 11th)
+1.2 (2020, July 11th)

 ## Description
 The Frontend offers the view to the card game.\